LeaseCrunch Blog

 Read about ASC 842 & other lease accounting topics

 GASB 87 and GASB 96 are similar, yet different.
-Both share the characteristic of further complicating accounting in the name of financial clarity.
+Both share the characteristic of complicating accounting in the name of financial clarity.
 But while GASB 87 is an accounting standard for leases, GASB 96 is an accounting standard for SBITAs, or subscription-based information technology arrangements.

 GASB 87 requires all leases over 12 months in length to be recorded as liabilities and lease assets.
 GASB 87 runs in tandem with FASB’s ASC 842, as both attempt to make financial information clearer by defining leases and adding financial obligations to the Statement of Financial Position or Balance Sheet.